geddy/model/README.md

 ### Collections of items

 Use the `all` method to find lots of items.
-Pass it a set of query parameters.
+Pass it a set of query parameters in the form of an object-literal, where each key is a field to compare, and the value is either a simple value for comparison (equal to), or another object-literal where the key is the comparison-operator, and the value is the value to use for the comparison.

 ```javascript
 var users